NCAR/ccpp-framework/doc/CCPPtechnical/source/ConstructingSuite.rst

 Simplest Case: Single Group and no Subcycling
 ----------------------------------------------------

 Consider the simplest case, in which all physics schemes are to be called together in a single group with no subcycling (i.e. **subcycle loop=”1”**).
 The subcycle loop must be set in each group.
-The SDF **suite_Suite_A.xml** could contain the following:
+The :term:`SDF` **suite_Suite_A.xml** could contain the following:

 .. code-block:: xml